alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 ````

-Now the data is loaded in the table.
-If you run a "select * from CASSANDRA_EXAMPLE_KEYSPACE.TPCH_Q3;", you get the below:
+After the data is loaded in the table.
+If you run a "select * from CASSANDRA_EXAMPLE_KEYSPACE.TPCH_Q3;", you will get the below:

 ![image](https://s3.amazonaws.com/b2cbucket/q3screenshot1.png)

-Now after we have created the table and loaded it with date, we can run aggregate query like the SQL version.
-The query is shown below:
+Now after we have created the table and loaded it with date, we can run aggregate query like the SQL version as shown below:

 ````
 SELECT orderkey,sum(CASSANDRA_EXAMPLE_KEYSPACE.fSumDiscPrice(l_extendedprice,l_discount)) as revenue, o_orderdate,l_shipdate, o_shippriority,linenumber from CASSANDRA_EXAMPLE_KEYSPACE.TPCH_Q3